 As a result of the COVID-19 crisis, most AA meeting locations are temporarily closed.
-Midshore Intergroup suggests that AA groups follow State of MD guidelines by utilizing online Zoom meetings until it is safe to meet in person.
+Maryland Mid-Shore Intergroup suggests that AA groups follow State of MD guidelines by utilizing online Zoom meetings until it is safe to meet in person.

 Check the website periodically for updates and contact Meg G. if you have information about groups that are gathering in person.
 (The printed list is not available during the COVID-19 crisis.)

-Click on a day of the week to find a meeting near you.
+Click on each day of the week to view meetings near you.

 Note: Printed version of the "Meeting Directory" is not available during the COVID-19 crisis.